katydecorah/katydecorah.github.io/_posts/notes/2016-08-10-ela-conf-bots.md

 ![ticketbot](https://cloud.githubusercontent.com/assets/2180540/17576736/0d04adce-5f44-11e6-9bcb-2559e892fe3d.png)

-:ok_woman: **Under the hood:** I created a catch hook in Zapier and entered it in [nvite](https://nvite.com)'s RSVP webhook setting (thanks for being a sponsor, nvite!).
-Once someone buys a ticket, our organizer Slack channel gets pinged.
+:ok_woman: **Under the hood:** I created a catch hook in Zapier and entered it in [nvite](https://nvite.com)'s RSVP webhook setting (thanks for being a sponsor, nvite!) as the trigger.
+I think this is our favorite bot!

 ![image](https://cloud.githubusercontent.com/assets/2180540/17576784/9cc48722-5f44-11e6-91ce-82e893ffbf30.png)

-I think this is our favorite bot!

 ## Bots, bots, and more bots